secretgraph/secretgraph/README.md

 # TODO

+-   mainCtx.cluster for communicating current cluster of content
 -   actions: states
--   handler split file
 -   X-Key response: shared key of private key
 -   port settings importer to formik
 -   hash algo should be part of hashes hash?????